- Search The Registry

 The first Colored TroopsLouisiana Native Guards

-On this date in 1863 in North Carolina, the United States Department of War established the Bureau of Colored Troops, to help the Union Army fight the American Civil War.
-Regiments of colored troops from all states of the nation were reorganized into what became known as the United States Colored Troops (USCT).
+On this date in 1863, in North Carolina, the United States Department of War established the Bureau of Colored Troops to help the Union Army fight the American Civil War.
+Regiments of colored troops from all nation-states were reorganized into what became known as the United States Colored Troops (USCT).

-Blacks have a rich history in the United States military, event before this offical act of inclusion.
-This was one of the first authorized attempts by the Federal government to enlist former slaves in the defense of the Union.
-The policy was innovative, new, and controversial with varying degrees of success.
+Blacks have a rich history in the United States military, even before this official act of inclusion.
+This was one of the first authorized attempts by the Federal government to enlist former slaves in defense of the Union.
+The policy was innovative, new, and controversial, with varying degrees of success.
 The differences in the ways in which Blacks were recruited and their responses to the Union policy depended greatly upon local conditions, the relationship of widely divergent personalities, and the recent regional experiences of the Black population.

-The designers of the project were among the nation's most sympathetic supporters of Black service preceding the formation of the 54th infantry commanded by General Robert G. Shaw.
-All the same, too many officers cared too little how they promoted Black recruits.
-All too common was the 3rd South Carolina Colored Infantry's betrayal over the unequal pay issue, its difficult fatigue duties, and the number of incompetent regimental officers in it who faced dismissal or military charges.
-By the end of the war, Black recruitment would become widely accepted, and South Carolina would provide just over 5,000 of the 179,000 Black troops raised.
+The project designers were among the nation's most sympathetic supporters of Black service preceding the formation of the 54th infantry commanded by General Robert G. Shaw.
+All the same, too many officers cared too little about how they promoted Black recruits.
+All too common was the 3rd South Carolina Colored Infantry's betrayal over the unequal pay issue, its difficult fatigue duties, and the number of incompetent regimental officers who faced dismissal or military charges.
+By the war's end, Black recruitment would become widely accepted, and South Carolina would provide just over 5,000 of the 179,000 Black troops raised.

 Although several regiments fought bravely and heroically and won some of the country's highest honors for their valor and service, Black troops suffered more than white troops.
 Their conditions were harsher than for white troops because they were of lesser status.
-Black troops suffered diseases such as measles, smallpox, and rheumatism in greater numbers than their fellow Union soldiers did.
+Black troops suffered diseases such as measles, smallpox, and rheumatism in greater numbers than their fellow Union soldiers.